 The poverty level in Jharkhand (both urban and rural), as measured by the Tendulkar Committee, remained highest amongst states in the country.
 About 46.5% of Jharkhand people still live in poverty.
 About 86% of all rural households are entitled to subsidised foodgrain under the Food Security Act.

 With the five-phase polls scheduled to begin on November 30, political parties, particularly the opposition parties, are making it a poll issue.
-While the ruling BJP, which is hoping to retain power, ignore the ration card and Aadhaar issue, it has promised jobs for at least one member of every below-poverty-line (BPL) family in the state.
-Congress too made the promise.
+While the ruling BJP, which is hoping to retain power, has ignored the ration card and Aadhaar issues.
+It has promised jobs for at least one member of every below-poverty-line (BPL) family in the state, which the Congress too has promised.

 Meanwhile, the regional party, Jharkhand Mukti Morcha mentioned that addressing PDS anomalies in the state was one of the key agendas of the party.
 It further said it would ensure earnings of every poor family was ₹72,000 per annum and promised a pension of ₹2,500 per month for the elderly and the differently-abled.

 “Fixing the ration card anomalies will be our top priority.
 Unlike the BJP, we recognise the problem and work towards it, so no poor person is left out from the beneficiary schemes.
 We will also ensure strict action against errant officers if any villager complains of not receiving entitled ration,” Latehar Assembly constituency for JMM candidate Baidynath Ram said.